Tibetan Altars

 A proper altar holds images or representations of the Buddha’s enlightened body, speech and mind which serve as reminders of the goal of Buddhist practice—to develop these qualities in oneself so as to be able to fully benefit all sentient beings.

-Where should an altar be placed?
+Where should a Tibetan Buddhist altar be setup?

 The best place for an altar is in a separate shrine room, but if you live in a small place and cannot set aside a separate room for worship, any room can be used.
-The size of the altar is not important, but it should be in a clean and respectful place, higher than the level of your head as you sit facing it.
+The size of the Tibetan Buddhist altar is not important, but it should be in a clean and respectful place, higher than the level of your head as you sit facing it.
 If it is in your bedroom, the altar should be placed near the head of your bed, never at the foot, and it should be higher than the bed.
-The altar should be either on a separate shelf or on a table set aside for this purpose that does not double as a coffee table or night stand.
+The Buddhist altar should be either on a separate shelf or on a table set aside for this purpose that does not double as a coffee table or night stand.

 What do the objects on an altar represent?